-- Schools are identified as TSI-AT when: - o the school has one or more subgroup(s) where the subgroup performance grade score is at or below the highest identified CSI-LP school's All Students group during the identification year; and - o the school is on the TSI-CU list for the subgroup(s) for the current year.
-Schools cannot be both CSI-LP and TSI-AT. - Schools can be TSI-CU and TSI-AT.
+- Schools are identified as TSI-AT when:

+- the school has one or more subgroup(s) where the subgroup performance grade score is at or below the highest identified CSI-LP school's All Students group during the identification year2, and

+- the school is on the TSI-CU list for the subgroup(s) for the current year.

+- Schools cannot be both CSI-LP and TSI-AT.

+- Schools can be TSI-CU and TSI-AT.

-Schools exit TSI-AT identification after three years if the subgroup(s) identifying the school as TSI-AT meets one of the following exit criteria in the exit year.
-Due to the impacts of COVID-19, the fall 2022-23 exit criterion have been changed to the following:
+Exit Criteria.
+Schools exit TSI-AT identification after three years annually if the subgroup(s) identifying the school as TSI-AT meets one of the following exit criteria in the exit year: